 Experts aren’t sure what causes migraines.
 According to the Mayo Clinic, an imbalance in neurotransmitters might play a role.
 Serotonin levels also drop during a migraine.
 This might explain why antidepressants seem to help in prevention.

 Tricyclic antidepressants are one of the most commonly prescribed medications for migraine prevention.
-However, a 2017 review of existing studies found SSRIs and SNRIs worked similarly.
+However, a of existing studies found SSRIs and SNRIs worked similarly.
 This finding is significant because SSRIs and SNRIs tend to cause fewer side effects than tricyclic antidepressants.

 While the studies mentioned in this review are promising, the authors note that many more large-scale, controlled studies are needed to fully understand how antidepressants affect migraines.